jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2a-tax-maxims.md

-+++
+---
+title: "The Four Taxation Maxims"
+heading: "Chapter 2 Part 2a"
+date: 2020-12-29
+image: "/covers/wn.jpg"
-title=  "Four Taxation Maxims" description=  "Every tax must ultimately be paid from any or all of those three kinds of revenue" date=  2015-01-29 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-1b" linkbtext=  "Part 1b" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2b-article-1" linkftext=  "Part 2b" heading=  "Part 2a" icon=  "/icons/smith.png" aliases= [ "/research/smith/wealth-of-nations/book-5/chapter-2c-tax-maxims" ]
+description: "Every tax must ultimately be paid from any or all of those three kinds of revenue"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="23" >}} Book 1 has shown that private revenue comes from rent, profit, and wages.